Brewers’ Topa undergoes MRI, will start year on injured list

 “It’s an injured list to start the season, for sure,” Counsell said from the Brewers’ spring-training site in Phoenix.

-Topa, 30, made his major league debut last season and went 0-1 with a 2.35 ERA and 12 strikeouts in 7 2/3 innings.
+Topa, a 30-year-old right-hander, made his major league debut last season and went 0-1 with a 2.35 ERA and 12 strikeouts in 7 2/3 innings.
 He threw two scoreless innings in the Brewers’ first-round playoff series loss to the eventual World Series-champion Los Angeles Dodgers.

 His injury reduces the depth of a bullpen that figures to be one of Milwaukee’s strengths, thanks in part to two-time All-Star Josh Hader and 2020 NL Rookie of the Year Devin Williams.
 Counsell noted that relievers Drew Rasmussen, J.P.
 Feyereisen and Ángel Perdomo have enjoyed productive springs.